 From the screenshot above, you can see that when we changed the itemsPerPage to 2, it listed just two items on the list as we moved between pages.
 This gives us the benefit of changing state and seeing how the app responds.

 You've seen the new features in the latest release: the Routing, Performance, and Settings tabs.
 These are awesome additions, and I'm really looking forward to what's to come in the next beta.
 Use these tools to your advantage and give your users a better performing app while easily debugging your Vue.js application.
 And if you're looking for an awesome set of UI tools to improve the look, feel and performance of your Vue apps, don't forget to check out Kendo UI for Vue too.

 If you're new to Vue and have never used Vue Devtools, check out my other post on Getting Familiar with Vue Devtools to get you up to speed.

 Peter Mbanugo is a software developer, tech writer, and maker of Hamoni Sync.
 He currently works with Field Intelligence, where he helps build logistic and supply chain apps.
-He also gets involved in design research and customer support for these products.
 He's also a contributor to Hoodie and a member of the Offline-First community.
 You can follow him on Twitter.